 With your application materials, you will receive four recommendation forms.
-You will be responsible for giving these sheets to your advisor, PSU Explorations in Education or Transitions instructor, and two other college instructors of your choice.
+You will be responsible for giving these sheets to your advisor, PSU Explorations in Education or Transfer Student Module instructor, and two other college instructors of your choice.
 The above referenced individuals will rate your personal-social-ethical fitness and dispositions for teaching.
-You may refer to your unofficial degree audit in GUS to verify the number of recommendation forms that have been returned to the Office of Teacher Education.
 Satisfactory recommendations from all four references must be on file prior to admission to teacher education.
 If your references identify significant reservations, your application will be formally reviewed by CARTE and you will meet with the Director of Teacher Education to receive any recommendation or decision from the committee.